Last updated September 29, 2023

 An IPO is a complicated process and companies have to be prepared to meet the many related reporting and corporate governance requirements that begin to apply immediately following the closing of the offering.
 One topic that can be overlooked in the early planning stages is what the composition of the company’s board of directors will be post-IPO.

 A public company’s board must comply with various SEC and stock exchange rules meant to guarantee board independence and competence.
 Most private company boards do not meet these standards and advance planning prior to the IPO can help avoid problems during the transition process.
-This article summarizes the various requirements for public company boards and the dates as of when such standards must be met, as well as other factors that should be taken into considerations.
+This article summarizes the various requirements for public company boards and the dates as of when such standards must be met, as well as other factors that should be taken into consideration.

 We will go into some detail about the actual independence requirements and phase-in periods for setting up a fully-compliant independent Board.
 Notwithstanding these phase-in periods that give newly public companies some time to fully comply with the rules, a company should be in a position at the time of its IPO to know how it will meet the independence requirements at the end of those grace periods.